marcusoyang/theseus/README.md

-# Sigmund - A chess engine for the web
+## Sigmund - A chess engine for the web
 The final goal of this project is to be able to verse a performant chess engine in the browser.
 [Sigmund](https://github.com/marcusoyang/sigmund) will be written in c++ and will be served as a backend using [Boost.Beast](https://github.com/boostorg/beast) .
 The frontend will be using the [Next.js](https://nextjs.org/) framework with [MobX](https://mobx.js.org/) as a state library.

-## Requirements
+# Requirements
-Sprint 1 - Ability to play online
+Sprint 1 - Ability to play online (Complete)
 Sprint 2 - Ability to against Sigmund